 A family break-up through a divorce is not easy for most parents.
 In such cases, it usually results in disagreements on how the children should be raised.
 One area that is particularly difficult for most parents is relocating with children after divorce.
 Relocating can have huge implications for the children and the parent left behind.
-There are many reasons why someone may want to relocate with their children after a tremendous change in their life.
+There are many reasons why this happens.
 Most people usually relocate to areas where there are close to family and a support network that was there before they got married.
-In this article, our move away attorneys are going to focus on factors to consider when relocating with children after a divorce.
+In this article, our Orange County move-away attorneys are going to focus on factors to consider when relocating with children after a divorce.

 - Know the laws in your state

 One very important factor that you need to consider before you relocate with children after divorce is what the law says.
 Each state has its own laws regarding traveling and relocating with kids after divorce.
 Don’t just assume that the laws in your state are similar to laws that have been put in place in other states.
 For instance, in Orange County, the custodial parent is supposed to notify the non-custodial parent in writing about the plan to move to a different location.
 This is very important because it gives the non-custodial parent a chance to object or approve the move.
 It is very important to understand your custody agreement before you relocate with your children so that you don’t find yourself being held in the contempt of court.

 - Explain to your children what is happening